 Cook the veggies for this Grill and Chill Salad from Vegan Yack Attack on the Go!, pop them in a jar with dressing, and lunch is ready when you are!
+It’s a terrific dish for meal prepping on the weekends.
+This easy recipe is vegan and gluten-free.

 One of the complaints I hear often hear from my health coaching clients is that they have a difficult time finding vegan food close to work or while they’re out running errands.
 I hear ya.
 When I worked in an office, I would keep a stash of Amy’s rice bowls in the freezer for days when I didn’t have leftovers from the night before to take with me.
 Thankfully, Jackie Sobon is here to help with her newest cookbook Vegan Yack Attack on the Go!: Plant-Based Recipes for Your Fast-Paced Vegan Lifestyle.